gnietof/Quantum/docs/Practice/pauli.md

   </ol>
 </div>

-5. Which is the the correct output for the given code?<br>
+5. Which is the the correct output for the given code?

 ```python
 from qiskit.quantum_info import Pauli